BMW Radio CCC DIY Repair

 - I removed the bolts, and there was a circuit board that I was looking for.

-- Because the defective chips were found on the bottom of the board, I had to remove the board.
+- I had to remove the board because the defective chips were found on the bottom of the board.

 - Next, I used some aluminum foil to protect the circuit board.